JasonCarvalho-tech/open-sourcerers-chronicle/_posts/2021-10-16-Hello-World-Jekyll.md

 ### Adding a Favicon.

-I designed a favicon in [Krita](https://krita.org/en/), an free and open source painting program.
-Then followed a blog article by a guy called Paul Cochrane, you can view that at https://ptc-it.de/add-favicon-to-mm-jekyll-site/ , the article is faily detailed and will be useful if you are new, or you can follow how I did it for tufte-jekyll.
+I designed a favicon in [Krita](https://krita.org/en/), an free and open source digital art program; then followed a blog article by Paul Cochrane [https://ptc-it.de/add-favicon-to-mm-jekyll-site/](https://ptc-it.de/add-favicon-to-mm-jekyll-site/)[Archived](http://web.archive.org/web/20210614083222/https://ptc-it.de/add-favicon-to-mm-jekyll-site/), that article is more detailed and shows how to handle the website icon for a multitude of different browsers.
 Get the images you want to use, put it in the ```/assets/img/``` folder.
-There are multiple favicon generator sites you could use to make a favicon or use an image to generate one.
-After placing the favicon in the img direcory open up ```/_includes/head.html``` and in that file put this line in
+There are multiple favicon generator sites that allow to make a favicon from scratch or use an image to generate one.
+After placing the favicon in the img direcory open up ```/_includes/head.html``` and insert this line anywhere under the ```<head>``` tag (I chose line 7).
 ```html
 <link rel="icon" type="image/png" sizes="32x32" href="{{site.baseurl}}/assets/img/favicon-32x32.png">
 ```